 Sima welcomes spring!
 Historically sima is old of a festive beverage known & enjoyed already during prehistoric times.
 Originally sima, ie. mead in English, was a simple fermentation with honey and water.
 Nowadays there’s a whole lot of creativity around it.
 We Finns prepare homemade sima a week or so before May Day.
 It is and it has been a rather popular and persistent tradition throughout generations over the years.

-This year I revised a 1930s sima recipe & fermented it with my sourdough starter.
-Interestingly, the original recipe* advised to use four times more yeast than I normally do so I took it down to the minimum with the sourdough fizz logic.
+In this post, I’ll introduce you to a 1930s sima recipe.
+I’ve fermented the sima with my sourdough starter.
+Interestingly, the original recipe advised to use four times more yeast than I normally do so I took it down to the minimum with the sourdough fizz logic.
 But other than that the ingredient specs are as is.
-Using less fermentation starter means finer taste & longer waiting time for the beverage to be consumed.
+Using less fermentation starter means a longer waiting time and finer aroma for the beverage.

 - brown sugar